nothinux/lami/README.md

 ### How to use
 ```
-lami -f /pat/to/slow-query.log
+lami -f /path/to/slow-query.log
 ```

-lami will print the JSON output to stdout output
+lami will print the JSON output to log file

 ```
 [